gretelai/gretel-blueprints/docs/inference_api_beta/README.md

 There are two main steps to utilize the Tabular LLM APIs:

 1) First, a request is made that contains the prompt and LLM parameters.
 This request will return immediately with a *inference stream ID*.
-This ID represents a lightweight stream that can be itereated next.
+This ID represents a lightweight stream that can be itereated using a second endpoint.
 Behind the scenes, this request will be processed and tabular records will be generated and written to the stream.

 2) Second, API calls are made to iterate the *inference stream* to read tabular records (in JSON format) until generation is complete.